karlospn/mytechramblings-site-source-code/content/posts/configure-roslyn-analyzers-using-editorconfig.md

 Be aware that this feature is only available on the newer versions of Microsoft.CodeAnalysis nuget package. **If you're using a nuget version below 3.1.0 that feature is not available**.

 Let me show you how you can use it.

+# Building a Roslyn Analyzer that uses the AnalyzerConfigOptionsProvider API

-I have built a roslyn analyzer that reports an error if a csharp file contains more than one namespace.
+First of all I have built a roslyn analyzer that reports an error if a csharp file contains more than one namespace.
 Here's the code:

 ```csharp
 using Microsoft.CodeAnalysis;